 Not every dark prophecy is directed specifically at you, however.
 Seriously, get over yourself.
-Sometimes mysterious beings from beyond our realm of understanding make themselves known in order to warn mankind about a disaster that’s about to occur in our own backyards.
+Sometimes, mysterious beings from beyond our realm of understanding make themselves known in order to warn humankind about a disaster that’s about to occur in our own backyards.

 Black Bird Of Chernobyl

-Beginning in April of 1986, people living near the Chernobyl nuclear power plant began to see a giant winged creature that looked like a headless man with piercing red eyes - or at least piercing red dots.
+Beginning in April 1986, people living near the Chernobyl nuclear power plant began to see a giant winged creature that looked like a headless man with piercing red eyes - or at least, piercing red dots.

-People who saw the creature claimed to have experienced horrible nightmares after seeing it coasting on the wind, and after the melt down of the power plant on the morning of April 26, 1986, multiple workers who survived the initial blast described seeing a large black, bird-like creature (with a 20 foot wingspan) flying through noxious smoke pouring from the reactor.
+People who saw the creature claimed to have experienced horrible nightmares after seeing it coasting on the wind, and after the meltdown of the power plant on the morning of April 26, 1986, multiple workers who survived the initial blast described seeing a large black, bird-like creature (with a 20-foot wingspan) flying through the noxious smoke pouring from the reactor.
 The bird was never seen again.
 Some theorists believe that the Black Bird of Chernobyl was the Mothman continuing its foul work.

-The creature has been sighted as early as the Battle of Bloody Run in 1763, and as recently as 1996 when something in a "nasty red coat" was seen fleeing the scene of a cat burglary.
-When will the little red dwarf strike again?
+The creature has been sighted as early as the Battle of Bloody Run in 1763 and as recently as 1996 when something in a "nasty red coat" was seen fleeing the scene of a cat burglary.
+When will the little red devil strike again?
 Only time will tell.

 The Flying Dutchman

 The men were washed overboard and the captain was cursed to sail around the world forever.
-Now, if a seafaring man (or lady!) sees the Flying Dutchman while they're out of port, then they know that something terrible is going to happen to them.
-Which makes sense, since it was the introduction of the Flying Dutchman that spelled the beginning of the end for good movies in the Pirates of the Caribbean franchise.
+Now, if a seafaring person sees the Flying Dutchman while they're out of port, then they know that something terrible is going to happen to them.